Copy Media from One Site to Another in a Multisite Network

 return true;

-In the code above I decided to use this approach because it is the default WordPress behaviour.
+In the code above, I decided to use this approach because it is the default WordPress behavior.
 But you can just skip the image if it already exists!
-In order to do that just replace the following lines:
+To do that, just replace the following lines:

 $filename = basename( $file );